-It is important for all staff working in a substance use disorder program to have at least a minimum knowledge of communicable disease.
+It is important for all staff working in a substance use disorder treatment program to have at least a minimum knowledge of communicable disease.
 Knowledge standards are expected to be consistent with the roles and responsibilities of program and clinical staff.
 Minimum standards are listed in the OROSC Policy under Minimum Knowledge Standards for Substance Abuse Professionals - Communicable Disease Related.
 Appropriate training for new staff is to be completed within the first three (3) months of hire with updated training every two (2) years thereafter.
+Approved training can be located on the Improving MI Practices website at: Improving Mi Practices.
+Documentation of completion of initial training is to be kept in each employee's record as well as documentation of updated training.